logeast/logeast/README.md

 A Product Engineer with a focus on design and application develop.

 I'm designing products that shape society.
-These're [articles](https://apetdog.github.io/) about fantastic things.
+These [articles](https://apetdog.github.io/) are about fantastic things.

 ![Logeast's github stats](https://github-readme-stats.vercel.app/api?username=logeast&show_icons=true&theme=nord)